waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Failsafe: Roar ends the battle even with Mean Look.
 Keep it asleep!

 # Quick Claw Quest
-- Location: National Park (16, 12).
+- Location: National Park (18, 12).
-- NPC: Lady with Persian on a bench in the northeast area.
+- NPC: Lady on a bench in the northeast area.
 - Access: Enter National Park from Route 35 (3, 5).

 # Tile Mechanics (Verified)